belohnung/source-sdk-2013-ce/README.md

 You can find Source 2013 CE's roadmap by going to our [Trello board](https://trello.com/b/MOxQ2iai/source-sdk-2013-community-edition).

-And you can also give us suggestions for fixes and features that you'd like to see in our Discord channel (`#source-SDK-2013-ce`) found in the
+And you can also give us suggestions for fixes and features that you'd like to see in our Discord channel (`#source-sdk-2013-ce`) found in the
 Source Modding Community server, which you can join [here](https://discord.gg/BD6WpY5).

 # Requirements
 To be able to use Source 2013 CE you will need to download:
-* Visual Studio 2019
+* Visual Studio 2022
-* Multibyte MFC Library for Visual Studio 2019
+* Multibyte MFC Library for Visual Studio 2022
 * Windows SDK 10.0.22000.0
+* Python
-* Python and lxml
+* lxml library for Python

 # Contributing
 We appreciate any form of help so ideally if you want to help this project out the best way would be to make a pull request.